Throw Ya Gunz: Music video

 The music video was Diane Martel's directorial debut.
 The video was shot in South Jamaica, Queens.
 Real guns, including Tec-9s and Mac-10s provided by Jam Master Jay, were used.
 The music video begins with a group of people running on the beach.
 Onyx performs on the beach and in a darkened room.
 A large group of people dance with the song.
 Sticky Fingaz came up with idea to use Plexiglas during filming the video.
 The video was premiered on The BOX in December 1992.

 The video can be found on the 2008 DVD Onyx: 15 Years Of Videos, History And Violence and on 2009's Def Jam's DVD Def Jam 25: VJ Bring That Video Back.

 Appearances

 On April 25, 1994, Onyx was nominated for five awards on The Source's "1st annual Source Awards" at the Paramount Theatre at Madison Square Garden, but the group did not win.
+In response, out of anger and frustration, Sticky Fingaz fired a gun while performing the song.
+Security would later rush the group backstage to find the gun, only for the gun to not be found.

 Onyx performed the song live on the UK TV-show "The Word" aired on November 19, 1993.